-A2.1 Introduction
+1 Introduction

 AMRD Group B are mobile stations operating at sea, transmitting independently of a ship station or a coast station.
 These AMRD Group B do not enhance the safety of navigation and they deliver signals or information which are not relevant for the navigator of general shipping.
 To avoid confusion or an overload of information on the bridge of a vessel AMRD Group B should not be permitted to use the designated frequencies for DSC and AIS 1 and AIS 2.
-Consequently, signals and information originated by AMRD Group B will not be indicated on DSC, Radar, Electronic chart display and information system or AIS.
+Consequently, signals and information originated by AMRD Group B may not always in every instance be supported on DSC, Radar, Electronic chart display and information system or AIS.
+For systems that do, this information should be easily disabled by the user.

-A2.2 Technical characteristics of group B autonomous maritime radio devices using automatic identification system technology
+2 Technical characteristics of group B autonomous maritime radio devices using automatic identification system technology